tobegit3hub/simple_tensorflow_serving/README.md

 * [x] Support inference with accelerated GPU
 * [x] Support `curl` and other command-line tools
 * [x] Support clients in any programming language
-* [x] Support code-gen SDKs by models without coding
+* [x] Support code-gen client by models without coding
 * [x] Support inference for image models with raw file
 * [x] Support statistical metrics for verbose requests
 * [x] Support serving multiple models at the same time